-Physical Therapy Schooling
+Physical Therapy Schooling: DPT

-After completing 4 years of undergraduate education consisting of prerequisites like biology, anatomy/physiology, physics, chemistry, calculus, kinesiology, etc. you must then attend a DPT program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+After completing 4 years of undergraduate education – consisting of prerequisites such as biology, anatomy/physiology, physics, chemistry, calculus, kinesiology, etc. – you must then attend a DPT program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 |PERCENTAGE OF ALL PT’s||JOB SETTINGS|

 Now, those categories may seem pretty broad – because they are pretty broad.
 For example, within “Hospitals,” a therapist may work in cardiac rehab, oncology, acute neurological rehab, lymphedema, or a burn unit, etc. And within each setting – be it outpatient, inpatient, or home health – you’ll have the opportunity to treat specific population groups such as pediatrics.
 Therapists can also choose a specific type of therapy, such as an Orthopedic Clinic Specialty (OCS) or a Neurological Clinical Specialty (NCS).

 Okay, so how about an athletic trainer?
 If you’re like most people, you probably picture a man or woman in a windbreaker on the sidelines of a football game, waiting to run out onto the field and treat an injury.
 However, much like physical therapy, the reality is that athletic trainers work in varied and unexpected settings.
 Here is a breakdown from the National Athletic Trainers’ Association (NATA):

 |17%||Clinic and Hospital|